-Over a four-year period (2018-21), the STOP project will generate scientifically sound, novel and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries and on the effects of alternative technological and organisational solutions and policy options available to address the problem.
+Over 4.5 years (2018-22), the STOP project has generated scientifically sound, novel and policy-relevant evidence on the factors that have contributed to the spread of childhood obesity in European countries and on the effects of alternative technological and organisational solutions and policy options available to address childhood obesity.

-The STOP project will translate the evidence gathered and generated into:
+The project has translated the evidence gathered to generate:

 As a result, we now have a stronger evidence base and a better understanding of opportunities for advancing policies to address childhood obesity.
 The evidence has demonstrated which interventions work best to address the drivers of childhood obesity, particularly in socially disadvantaged children, and how those interventions should be designed and implemented to ensure their efficacy.
 STOP's research has generated:

 - the foundations for a standardised surveillance system of socioeconomic inequalities in childhood obesity across European countries and an extension of the COSI initiative to include the measurement of BMI in kindergarten children (age 4 and 5);

 - a better understanding of the determinants of childhood obesity and an improved awareness of the effectiveness of interventions and policies in place;

 - multiple insights into public and private sector policies to improve the food environment;

 - improved knowledge translation tools to support policymakers when implementing policies to address childhood obesity;

 - a stakeholder analysis and accountability framework to support a viable multi-stakeholder approach to childhood obesity;

 - the ability to simulate the potential future impacts of policies, using the health-GPS microsimulation tool.